Skip to main content

 DelegatingPolicy

-A policy that delegates its decision to another PermissionChecker.
+A policy that maps the current domain into a child domain and delegates to another PermissionChecker.

 EmptyPoliciesError